rynmth/infisnipe/README.md

 # Infisnipe

-A simple bot for snipe and edit snipe messages.
+A simple bot for snipe deleted messages and edited messages.

 # Info